 Spending time outdoors is a Cub Scout tradition and is a great way for family and friends to enjoy quality time together.

-- Sunday morning breakfast: Wolves to cook breakfast burritos (eggs, tortillas, cheese).
+* Sunday morning breakfast: Wolves to cook breakfast burritos (eggs, tortillas, cheese).
 Webelos to provide pastries and fruit.
 Webelos 2 to provide drinks (Juice, Milk, Hot Cocoa).
+(Lions to set up and tear down kitchen.)

 2:00 – 3:30pm: Free time/Activities